 This course will examine human development from conception through death.
 Theories pertaining to physical, cognitive, and psychosocial development will be explored and applied to the developmental tasks which face the individual throughout the life span.
 Human Development, as a process of adaptation to the biological, psychological, sociological, and cognitive challenges which are continuously presented to the growing person, will be explored.
-Prerequisite: PST\111 (Formerly PSTC 101L).
+Prerequisite: PST111 (Formerly PSTC 101L).
 This is an "L" course.
 This is a "D" course.

+PSY204 3 credits Child and Adolescent Development

-PSY\2043 creditsChild and Adolescent Development(Formerly PSYC 210 Child and Adolescent)
+(Formerly PSYC 210 Child and Adolescent Psychology)

-Psychology) This course will examine childhood from conception through adolescence, with emphasis on the areas of emotional, emphasis on the areas of emotional, social, cognitive, language and physical development.
-Prerequisite: PSY\111.
+This course will examine childhood from conception through adolescence, with emphasis on the areas of emotional, social, cognitive, language and physical development.
+Prerequisite: PSY111.

-PSY\208 3 credits Psychology of Adult Development and Aging
+PSY208 3 credits Psychology of Adult Development and Aging

 Examines adult development from young adulthood through old age and death.
 Emphasis is on current theories of each stage of adulthood and their implications for career choice and change, intimacy and marriage, parenthood, mid-life adjustment, retirement and death.
-Prerequisite: PSY\111 and ENG\101.
+Prerequisite: PSY111 and ENG101.
 This is an "L" course.

-PSY\240 3 credits Social Psychology
+PSY240 3 credits Social Psychology

-(Formerly SOC 211) This course is designed to introduce students to social behavior from a socialpsychological perspective.
+(Formerly SOC 211)

+This course is designed to introduce students to social behavior from a social-psychological perspective.
 Emphasis is on social and cultural factors and their consequences for self-development, small group behavior, self-image, attitude acquisition and change, leadership, conformity and prejudice.
-This is a "D"
+This is a "D" course.

-PSY\243 3 credits Theories of Personality
+PSY243 3 credits Theories of Personality